Question & Answers

 You state that there will be more local representation and accountability with trickle-up-taxation, can you explain?

 Trickle-up-taxation is about giving your local leaders greater flexibility to meet the needs of your community.
 If your local elected officials are not serving your communities needs, then it will be much easier to vote them out during the following election or even recalling them if need be.
-With local representation, you can voice your concern directly to your city council or county board of supervisors during the public comments section or schedule a meeting your representative.
+With local representation, you can voice your concern directly to your city council or county board of supervisors during the public comments section or schedule a meeting with your representative.
 In Sacramento, the concerns of the people are given little more than lip service.
 Corporations, lobbyist, and unions have more influence over legislation than you and your neighbors.

 Will trickle-up-taxation raise my taxes?